For more information on our recent data notice, please click here

-Hemophilia Patient Education: Dental Care
+Hemophilia: Dental Care

-For patients with hemophilia, dental care and mouth hygiene are imperative.
-Daily brushing and flossing with regular visits to the dentist are necessary to prevent gum disease and build-up of dental tartar, which will increase bleeding tendency and accelerated decay.
-If dental hygiene is neglected, a vicious cycle of increasing gum disease and bleeding that will prevent or scare you away from brushing and flossing will be generated.
-Prevention is everything!
+For patients with hemophilia, dental care and mouth hygiene are critical.
+Daily brushing and flossing with regular visits to the dentist are necessary to prevent gum disease and build-up of dental tartar, which will increase bleeding tendency and accelerate decay.

 Our hematologists and dentists are experienced in treating patients with bleeding disorders.
 We also coordinate home factor infusion for dental care and surgical procedures.